 Even a year after the last installment hit screens, Baahubali continues to impact the life of the actor, who admits that the film has changed the way India perceived him.
 “The fantasy helped the industry move away from a star system.
 The country did not know us (cast of Baahubali).
 But the movie was a spectacle, which the entire nation came together to watch.
 The size of regional industries is small, but films like these bring them to the nation’s attention.
 That is the kind of cinema we are looking to build,” says the actor, “Our country is known for being the land that has been home to great stories.
 We need to find the best way to present them.”

-In Telugu film industry, it is difficult for the new writers to get their stories registered without the help of a senior writer.
-This makes it impossible for any authentic writers to register and narrate their stories and as a result Tollywood has been plagued by the out of the mill scripts and irresponsible writers.
-Nowadays most of the stories are written keeping any star in mind which lack substance.
-The Hindi and Tamil industries have already been scouting for new stories as they’ve realized the need and importance of stories but Telugu producers and actors are content with same old formulaic films.
+In the Telugu film industry, it is difficult for new writers to get their stories registered without the help of a senior writer.
+This makes it impossible for any authentic writers to register and narrate their stories and as a result, Tollywood has been plagued by out-of-the-mill scripts and irresponsible writers.
+Nowadays most of the stories are written keeping any star in mind which lacks substance.
+The Hindi and Tamil industries have already been scouting for new stories as they’ve realized the need and importance of stories but Telugu producers and actors are content with the same old formulaic films.
 At least Rana took a step in encouraging young talent and if it is properly executed can change the Telugu cinema.
 Although several independent producers and directors are calling for scripts, the credit and remuneration are not guaranteed.
-So, most of the writers avoid such opportunities.
+So, most writers avoid such opportunities.
 Apart from Rana, recently Ram Gopal Varma too announced his school of film making which teaches students various crafts without making them follow stereotypes.
-This is a welcome change in Telugu film industry and we can expect much needed change.
+This is a welcome change in the Telugu film industry and we can expect much-needed change.